aryelgois/yasql-php/README.md

 `composer yasql-generate -- path/to/yasql.yml [ indentation ]`

+The first argument is the path to a YASQL file, the second is a optional indentation to be used (default is 2 spaces).

 It will output to stdout, so you can add something like ` > output_database.sql` to write the result in a file.
-The indentation defaults to 2 spaces.

 # API